akando42/next-map/public/content/posts/12-26/index.md

 path: "/a-full-cup-is-bout-to-spill-from-moses-to-hannibal-to-maozedong"
 cover: "content/posts/12-26/spykman-world-moses-hannibal-maozedong.jpg"
 date: "12-26"
+summary: "Belief is a powerful force that gives meaning to life beyond the mundane existence for most common people, making people push themselves to their limit.
+Moses, Hannibal and Maozedong knew how to tap into these powerful forces and pull off the impossible but it is also a dangerous force that can wreak destruction beyond imagination."
 title: "A Full Cup is Bout To Spill, From Moses to Hannibal to Maozedong"
 tags: ['Israel','Italy','China','Egypt','Rome','China','Moses','Hannibal','Mao Zedong',Spykman World','Nicholas Spykman']
 published: true